miakauppila/miakauppila/README.md

 ### Hello 👋, I'm Mia.
-I'm a junior web developer based in Helsinki (Finland).
+I'm a junior web developer based in Helsinki (Finland). <br>
 Welcome to my Github page!

 - 💻 I was told that one can only learn to code by coding...
-So I decided to do.
+So I decided to do so.
 - 🔭 I’m currently working as a Developer Trainee.
 - 🌱 I’m learning more React JS.
 - 🤔 I’m looking for an entry level position in the field of IT.